ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ### 3.8 Live Sync Mode

-After backfill completes, Murmur switches to polling:
+After backfill completes, Hivesong switches to polling:

 1. Periodically query Community Archive for tweets with `created_at > cursor` (e.g., every 5-15 minutes).
 2. If new tweets are found, pump them through the same pipeline.